 The forum includes representatives from the Australian, state and territory governments and the Government of New Zealand.
 Forum members act as the point of contact for mutual recognition matters within their jurisdiction.

 On 25 September 2015, the Productivity Commission released its research report on the operation of the Mutual Recognition Agreement (MRA) and Trans-Tasman Mutual Recognition Arrangement (TTMRA).

 The report assesses the coverage, efficiency and effectiveness of the MRA and TTMRA.
 It also recommends ways to further improve inter-jurisdictional movement of goods and skilled workers, and reduce red tape.
 The Cross Jurisdictional Review Forum is to present to Australian Heads of Government and the New Zealand Prime Minister a Review Report responding to the report's findings.

 For more information on the report, see the Productivity Commission report on Mutual Recognition Schemes.

-Director, Skills Mobility Policy, Governance and Engagement Branch
+Director, Workforce Trends, Skills Outcomes and Financing Branch

 Department of Industry, Innovation and Science

 Ph: +61 2 6213 7357